 Some states have laws regarding wage garnishments within their state.
 For example, with wage garnishment in California

 , the creditor can take, "25% of disposable earnings for the week; OR, 50% of the amount between the applicable minimum wage and the employee’s disposable income for that week".
 If the state law differs from federal law for wage garnishment amounts, the lower amount is used when calculating the garnishment amount.
+You may also be wondering how much you can be garnished from your bank account

 What Are My Disposable Earnings?